 Or it could be spending 2 hours with your loved ones in the park playing and having fun.

-A low-value activity could be browsing through social media and comparing yourself to others and Netflix for 4 hours mindlessly without any purpose and just for the sake of killing time.
+A low-value activity could be browsing through social media and comparing yourself to others and watching Netflix for 4 hours mindlessly without any purpose and just for the sake of killing time.